 Fluent in Spanish, Lucy is the daughter of Cuban refugees who migrated to the U.S. in 1969.
 She was born and raised in New Orleans in a home that only spoke Spanish.
 The skills she learned as a child, of translating between Spanish and English as a first generation American, formed her foundation for her vibrant role as a bilingual anchor at NBC10 and Telemundo62.

 As a teenager at Cabrini High School New Orleans, Lucy spent time volunteering at the now closed Cabrini Convent for retired nuns in Radnor Township, Delaware County which served as a nursing home for the Missionary Sisters of the Sacred Heart.
 She will be the commencement speaker for Cabrini University in May of 2023.

 Prior to joining NBC10, Lucy served as the weekday morning and Noon anchor at WVEC-TV in Norfolk, Virginia.
 At the same time, she also served as a daily weekday morning news anchor for La Selecta 103.3 at WVXX-FM, a Spanish language radio station.
 Prior to that, she served as an evening anchor for WWL-TV in New Orleans where she and her coworkers worked three months straight covering the devastation post Hurricane Katrina.

-Lucy is a two-time Emmy award winner.
+Lucy is a 4x Emmy award winner and a Telly winner.
 She was honored for her work anchoring the explosion of the Philadelphia Energy Solutions plant in South Philly in June 2019.
 She received several Associated Press awards for best anchor, three regional Edward R. Murrow awards in 2011 for writing a documentary explaining the Affordable Care Act in Virginia.
 She also received one for breaking news in 2004 in New Orleans and a Peabody Award for coverage of Hurricane Katrina in 2005.
 Before that, she traveled to Cuba to cover the first gubernatorial trade trip between Louisiana and Havana under President Bush.
 She also has co-hosted LIVE with Regis and Kelly with the late Regis Philbin and Kelly Ripa.